Keegan-ai/300dtd-SnowPlaner-website-project/docs/1-sprint-1-prototype.md

 ### Further Testing

 Sharing this again with my end-users.
 They seemed to like my flow because it was easy to navigate without problem.

-My end-users were satisfied so im confident that i can move on to the initial prototype
+Meaning my end-users were satisfied so im confident that i can move on to the initial prototype
 ---

 ## Initial UI Prototype